 Thank you so much for reading my blog!
 If you make this recipe, tag me on instagram @piesandtacos!
 I love to see everything you create!

-This page contains affiliate links, which means that every time you make a purchase through here, I receive a percentage from Amazon at no added cost to you.
+This page contains affiliate links, which means that every time you make a purchase through here, I receive a percentage from Amazon.

 - 1 can condensed milk 14 oz.